dostnes/pokedex/README.md

 - **Visual Representation**: Display Pokémon sprites and artwork
 - **Poké Ball Visualization**: Show which Poké Ball was used to catch each Pokémon
 - **Stat Management**: Comprehensive stat tracking and visualization
-- **Evolution Chains**: View evolution information for each Pokémon

 ## Technical Stack